 Preliminary Draft of the Thermoelectric Power Plant Emission Standard, ED 13/11 of the MMA.
 The public consultation on the Preliminary Draft of Thermoelectric Power Plant Emission Standard was open until September 14, 2023.
-The purpose of the revision of ED 13/11 of the MMA is to set new standards to control contaminating air emissions.
+The purpose of the revision of ED 13/11 of the MMA is to set new standards to control the pollution of contaminating air emissions.